linabat/data-heterogeneity-q1/README.md

    ```bash
    python run.py run_census_all
    ```
-2. **Run the Model Individual Parts of the Model -- ALL STEPS BELOW** Run in terminal
+2. **Run the Model Individual Parts of the Model** Will be using the income dataset for this example, but this these are steps that can be replicated for the other 2 datasets below (mentioned below)
+   Run in terminal
    ```bash
    python run.py census_income_model